-Firstly, shift work allows you to have a greater degree of work/life balance.
+- Firstly, shift work allows you to have a greater degree of work/life balance.
 You can spread out your working hours, giving you the chance to spend more time with the family, whilst also allowing you to do tasks normally restricted to working hours, such as going to the bank.
 However, you might occasionally need to work on weekends, slightly restricting the time that could be spent with your family.

-Shift allowance is another benefit, giving you a percentage of your base wage on top of said wage.
+- Shift allowance is another very attractive benefit, giving you a percentage of your base wage on top of said wage.
 This percentage can be up to a third of your original wage, which is obviously beneficial and can help with mortgage payments or paying for something big like a new car.

 Something to be aware of, however, is that it may be difficult for some people to adjust to shift work.
-It can be difficult to establish for yourself a daily cycle that includes sleeping in the day and working through the night.
-In addition to this, it is necessary to be strict with your food and vitamin intake, as working at on shifts means that a normal routine can easily be disrupted.
+It can be difficult to establish for yourself a daily cycle that includes sleeping in the day and working through the night if that is required.
+In addition to this, it is necessary to be strict with your food and vitamin intake, as working on shifts means that a normal routine can easily be disrupted.

 So whilst shift work has many benefits it is not necessarily for everyone due to the disruption it can cause to normal living patterns.
 But if you can successfully plan your shifts and adjust to the new daily cycle, it is rewarding financially and socially whilst being beneficial for your career.